 The OGN collaborates with and challenges governments in the UK to develop and implement ambitious open government reforms through the UK’s membership of the Open Government Partnership, and coordinates civil society advocacy on open government issues.

-The membership of the network currently stands at over 700 members and has a nine member steering group:
+The membership of the network currently stands at over 700 members and has an 11-member steering group: